KhronosGroup/OpenCL-Guide/chapters/how_does_opencl_work.md

 with run-time linking).

 An OpenCL *command queue* is used by the host application to send kernels and data transfer functions to a device for execution.
+By *enqueueing* commands into a command queue, kernels and data transfer functions may execute asynchronously and in parallel with application host code.

-The kernels and functions in a command queue can be performed in-order or out-of-order.
+The kernels and functions in a command queue can be executed in-order or out-of-order.
 A compute device may have multiple command queues.

 <p align="center">
 <img src="../images/executing_programs.jpg" width=600 >
 <br> <br>
-  <b>Executing OpenCL Programs</b>
+  <b>Sequence for Executing OpenCL Kernels</b>
 <br> <br>
 </p>

-The sequence for executing an OpenCL program is:
+A complete sequence for executing an OpenCL program is:

-1. Host queries for available OpenCL devices
+1. Query for available OpenCL platforms and devices

-2. Create a context to associate the OpenCL devices to the programs
+2. Create a context for one or more OpenCL devices in a platform

-3. Create programs for execution on one or more associated devices
+3. Create and build programs for OpenCL devices in the context

 4. Select kernels to execute from the programs

-5. Create memory objects accessible on the host and/or the device
+5. Create memory objects for kernels to operate on

+6. Create command queues to execute commands on an OpenCL device

-6. *Enqueue* copies of memory data to the device as needed
+7. *Enqueue* data transfer commands into the memory objects, if needed

-7. *Enqueue* kernels into the command queue for execution
+8. *Enqueue* kernels into the command queue for execution

-8. *Enqueue* copies of results from the device to the host
+9. *Enqueue* commands to transfer data back to the host, if needed